Blog

 • Subscribe for Updates

-Millions of Americans will be traveling and taking part in outdoor activities over the Memorial Day weekend, the unofficial kickoff of summer.
-Here are some tips for staying safe while having fun:
+Millions of Americans will be traveling and taking part in outdoor activities over the Memorial Day weekend.
+Here are some tips for staying safe and healthy while celebrating the unofficial kickoff to summer:

 If you’re planning a road trip, make sure maintenance on your vehicle is up to date.
 If it’s not, have your car and tires inspected before you hit the road.
-Read more from AAA.
+The Arkansas Department of Public Safety is also reminding travelers to buckle up as part of a national Click It or Ticket campaign.
+An ACHI analysis of data from the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System found that in 50% of motorist fatalities, no restraint was used by vehicle occupants.

 Before using a grill, inspect propane fuel lines and make sure the grill is clean of grease.
-Position it away from structures, trees, and busy walkways.
-Never leave a lit or hot grill unattended by an adult, and keep an extinguisher handy.
+Position the grill away from structures, trees, and busy walkways.
+Never leave a lit or hot grill unattended by an adult and keep an extinguisher handy.
 Read more from the American Safety Council.

 Keep meat, poultry, and seafood refrigerated until ready to grill, and keep them below 40 degrees Fahrenheit in an insulated cooler when transporting.
 After being grilled, meat should be kept at 140 degrees or warmer until served.
 Use a food thermometer to ensure meat is cooked hot enough to kill harmful germs.
 Wash your hands with soap before and after handling raw meat, poultry, or seafood.
 Throw out marinades and sauces that have touched raw meat juices.
 Read more from the CDC.

 When out in the sun, protect as much of your skin as you can with clothing and a wide-brimmed hat.
-Use a broad-spectrum sunscreen with a sun protection factor (SPF) of at least 30, and reapply every two hours, after swimming, and after getting sweaty.
-Seek shade.
-Limit your direct exposure to the sun, especially between 10 a.m. and 4 p.m., when ultraviolet rays are strongest.
+Use a broad-spectrum sunscreen with a sun protection factor (SPF) of at least 30 and reapply every two hours after swimming or getting sweaty.
+Seek shade and limit your direct exposure to the sun, especially between 10 a.m. and 4 p.m., when ultraviolet rays are strongest.
 Read more from the American Cancer Society.

 Always have an adult supervise fireworks activities.
 Never place any part of your body directly over a fireworks device when lighting the fuse.
 Light fireworks one at a time, and back up to a safe distance immediately after lighting each device.
 After fireworks finish burning, douse them with water from a bucket or hose.
 Read more from the Consumer Product Safety Commission.